CHAPTER HERSTORY

 they would charter the Beta Omicron Sigma Chapter; the 101st chapter chartered by Sigma Gamma Rho Sorority, Inc.

 All fifteen Charter Members of the Beta Omicron Sigma Chapter were school teachers.
 Five years later, Beta Omicron Sigma would charter the first undergraduate chapter of Sigma Gamma Rho in Charlotte on the campus of Johnson C. Smith University.
-Beta Omicron Sigma Chapter also chartered three additional undergraduate chapters: Delta Xi (Barber Scotia College, 1971) Mu Tau (Livingstone College), and Nu Rho (UNC-Charlotte,1993).
+Beta Omicron Sigma Chapter also chartered four additional undergraduate chapters: Delta Xi (Barber Scotia College, 1971) Mu Tau (Livingstone College), Nu Rho (UNC-Charlotte,1993), and Upsilon Nu (Johnson & Wales University-Charlotte Campus, 2024).
 NOTE: Mu Tau is now supervised by Lambda Epsilon Sigma Chapter (Salisbury Alumni).
 Delta Xi Chapter is inactive as Barber Scotia College is no longer an accredited college.